Coronavirus risks keep Mariners’ Perry Hill home, but infield coach vows to return ‘with vengeance’ in 2021

 “As much as it hurts, I know Jerry and the crew were looking out for me.”

-For Hill, the immediate future may be unknown, but his long-term plans have not changed.
+For Hill, the immediate future might be unknown, but his long-term plans have not changed.
 In 2019, I ended a column about Hill with this quote from him: “Retirement?
 What’s that?
 They’re going to have to peel this uniform off me.”

-Fast forward a year to the murky, uncharted realm of 2020, and the sentiment hasn’t changed a bit.
+Fast-forward a year to the murky, uncharted realm of 2020, and the sentiment hasn’t changed a bit.

 “I love my job.
 I’ve said this many times: I have 10 more years in me.
 Easy.
 Easy.
 I’ll come back with a vengeance in 2021.”